For all disability claims, an experienced and aggressive New Jersey Unum claims lawyer who WINS against UNUM is a MUST!

 Questionable long-standing Unum practices cited by the States were low-balling settlement offers to Unum claimants, claiming that the disabling conditions were preexisting.
 They also supposedly lost important paperwork and reports submitted by claimants, in addition to having policyholders examined by less than impartial Unum-hired physicians.

 Also, it should be known to anyone with an established long-term disability claim with Unum and its associate companies that the companies are now struggling for cash.
 To conserve money, they are buying out disability claims and negotiating settlements on terms that are beneficial to them, but not beneficial for claimants.
-A beneficiary of such a settlement needs to retain a disability claims lawyer who knows the insurer’s tricks to assist the claimant through the complicated details of a buyout.
+A beneficiary of such a settlement needs to retain a New Jersey Unum claims lawyer who knows the insurer’s tricks to assist the claimant through the complicated details of a buyout.
 After all, these beneficiaries want to be certain that they are going to get a fair payout in return for giving up their claim.
 All disability income buyouts have a slew of different policies to be understood and negotiated before a claimant should say anything.

 Mike Quiat is an attorney with plenty of buyout experience.
 He has had a variety of cases with Unum companies in which he successfully fought the denial of disability income benefits involving physical injuries, illnesses, depression, and other psychiatric disabilities, as well as fibromyalgia and a host of other disabling maladies due to the nature of the claimant’s occupation.